 For ages 7-10.

-MAXIMUM ENROLLMENT: 14 CAMPERS FOR EACH WEEK
+MAXIMUM ENROLLMENT: 14 KIDS FOR EACH WEEK

-Camper information forms will be sent out at the beginning of the summer.
+Child information forms will be sent out at the beginning of the summer.

 Honey Goodenough is a puppeteer, educator, and children’s entertainer.
 Her company, Good Hearted Entertainment, created the literacy-based puppet show Word Play as part of the 2016 Puppet Showplace Incubator program.
 In 2017, she became Puppet Showplace Theater's first resident teaching artist after years of experience working with diverse student populations in greater Boston, New York City, Vermont, and Texas.
 She has also taught a wide variety of professional development courses for educators and aspiring puppeteers at Brooklyn College, the University of Utah, and City College CUNY.
 Honey holds an MA in Educational Theater from New York University, and a BA in Theater Crafts and Technology from the University of Texas, Austin.

 Sarah Nolen became Puppet Showplace Theater's third-ever resident artist in September 2017.
 Her shadow adaptation of the Baba Yaga story, Lisa the Wise, debuted in October 2017 as part of the Fall Fairy Tale Festival.
 Her newest production, The Fairy Tailor, had its world premiere in February 2018.
 She will be debuting a new show, Judy Saves the Day, in January 2019.
 Sarah stays busy teaching camps and classes for all ages pre-k to adult, consulting on puppetry projects for theaters and cultural institutions, and running the theater's "Hatchery" program for new works development.